gordonwoodhull/quarto-light-dark-experiments/README.md

 :::
 ```

-So we emit the (hopefully harmless and invisible?)
+So we emit the (hopefully harmless and invisible?) marker `cell-output-display`

 ```markdown
 ::: {.cell-output .cell-output-display .cell-output-markdown}